aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-01-v2.md

     ![](media/iott27.png)

-1. On the left-side menu, click on **Certificates(1)** under **Settings**.
+1. On the left-side menu, click on **Certificates** under **Settings**.
 Here you can manage the X.509 certificates that can be used to secure your Azure IoT hub using the X.509 Certificate Authentication.

     ![](media/1lab7.png)

-1. On the left-side menu, click on **Manage enrollments(2)** under **Settings**.
+1. On the left-side menu, click on **Manage enrollments** under **Settings**.
 Here you can manage the enrollment groups and individual enrollments.
 Enrollment groups can be used for a large number of devices that share a desired initial configuration, or for devices all going to the same tenant.
 An enrollment group is a group of devices that share a specific attestation mechanism.
 Enrollment groups support both X.509 as well as symmetric.
 An individual enrollment is an entry for a single device that may register.

     ![](media/1lab8.png)